tradesmantools/DEPT-Intern/README.md

 - **Risk Awareness**: Market volatility, regulatory shifts, and technical challenges may impact token utility.
 - **No Refunds**: All transactions are final and at the holder’s discretion.

-For full legal disclosures, refer to [DEPT - Intern Disclosures](./DEPT-Intern-Disclosures.pdf).
+For full legal disclosures, refer to (https://docs.google.com/document/d/1IysfOH3N-Lzbr1GQaTZp-ets4a7ropKsY4SPI9_xWEw/edit?usp=sharing).

 ---